MarthGimenzo/fleetwoodmacwebsite/README.md

 # Website Fleetwood Mac

 This an informative website about the band Fleetwood Mac.
 It's a clean, easy to overview website that provides visitors with information about Fleetwood Mac.
 Visitors can learn about their new European tour, view gallery pictures and other media, learn about the band and book the band for events.
 The website also provides links to Fleetwood Mac's Facebook, Twitter, Soundcloud, Instragram and YouTube pages.
+A lot of the graphics on the website were created/edited using Photoshop to have more control over consistincy in contrasts.
 The website is hosted on GitHub Pages Repository on Github.

 ## UX